SR-71 (band): Tomorrow, lineup and label changes (2002–2003)

 All of 2002, the band recorded their follow-up to Now You See Inside.
 In the recording sessions for the album, they recorded a cover of the Dazz Band song "Let It Whip" for the soundtrack of the movie The New Guy.

-Their second studio album, entitled Tomorrow, was released on October 22, 2002, and was produced by Neal Avron (Fall Out Boy, Yellowcard), Butch Walker (American Hi-Fi, Avril Lavigne), David Bendeth (Underoath, Breaking Benjamin) and frontman Mitch Allan himself.
+Their second studio album, entitled Tomorrow, was released on October 22, 2002, and was produced by Neal Avron (Fall Out Boy, Yellowcard), Butch Walker (American Hi-Fi, Avril Lavigne), Bendeth and frontman Mitch Allan himself.
 On this album, Mitch Allan contributed songwriting to all the songs in the album, with most of them written only by him, except a few, written along with Butch Walker, Kevin Kadish, and the other members of the band.
 It was the band's first album with new drummer John Allen.

 The album was much darker, and proved to be less successful than its predecessor, only peaking at number 138 on the Billboard 200.
 The first single "Tomorrow", reached only number 18 on the Modern Rock Tracks chart, which was far less successful than "Right Now's" number 2 peak.
 The song "My World" was later recorded for American Idol runner-up Bo Bice's debut album, The Real Thing, where frontman Mitch Allan played guitar and bass on.
 The song "Goodbye" was used by WWE as the theme song for the 2004 edition of WWE No Way Out.

 Despite the commercial failure, RCA still heavily promoted a supporting tour for the album from late 2002 until 2003.
 The tour also proved unsuccessful.
 Soon tensions began to arise in the band, resulting in the departure of guitarist Mark Beauchemin after the end of the tour in 2003.
 Bassist Jeff Reid also left at this time, due to lung cancer, which he died from the following year.
 Mark Beauchemin went on playing guitar for soft rock artist Vanessa Carlton.

 The band was then joined by new members guitarist Pat DeMent and bassist Mike Ruocco, only to be dropped by RCA not long afterward.